wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= TODO 1.8.5 =
+- Updated some text in the affiliate terms and conditions settings.

 = 1.8.4 =
 - Fixed a bug where Tracking IDs were not showing in the click tracking menu.